Talha-Noyon/laravel-project/readme.md

 2. Unregistered users will have read only access to the application.
 They can</br>
 •	View different posts and comments</br>
 •	Search for a specific blogger or a post</br>
 Unregistered users must register before creating any post or comment.
 To register, a unique email address and other basic information (according to your wish) is needed.
-The email address will be his/her username for the application.
+The email address will be his/her username for the application.</br>
 3. Registered users can</br>
 •	View different posts and comments</br>
 •	Create a new post</br>